pgpainless/pgpainless/README.md

 PGPainless aims to make using OpenPGP in Java projects as simple as possible.
-It does so by introducing an intuitive Builder structure, which allows easy setup of encryption / decrytion operations, as well as straight forward key generation.
+It does so by introducing an intuitive Builder structure, which allows easy setup of encryptionOptions / decrytion operations, as well as straight forward key generation.

 PGPainless is based around the Bouncycastle java library and can be used on Android down to API level 10.